plops/cl-cpp-generator2/example/131_sdr/README.md

 - http://celestrak.org/NORAD/elements/gp.php?GROUP=gps-ops&FORMAT=tle satellite orbit elements
 - https://gssc.esa.int/navipedia/index.php/GPS_Signal_Plan
   - thorough information about all the frequencies and modulation schemes with GPS
+  -  GPS L5 (1176.45 MHz) is transmitted at a higher power level than current civil GPS signals, has a wider bandwidth and has lower frequency which enhances reception for indoor users.
+   -  L2 band (1227.60 MHz) a modernized civil signal known as L2C
+      designed specifically to meet commercial needs as it enables the development of dual-frequency solutions
+   - Of all the signals above, the C/A Code is the best known as most of the receivers that have been built until today are based on it.
+The C/A Code was open from the very beginning to all users, although until May 1st, 2000 an artificial degradation was introduced by means of the Select Availability (SA) mechanism which added an intentional distortion to degrade the positioning quality of the signal to non-desired users.
+As we have already mentioned, the C/A Code was thought to be an aid for the P(Y) Code (to realize a Coarse Acquisition).
+   - The new L1 Civil signal (L1C), defined in the [GPS ICD-800][3],
+     has been designed for interoperability with Galileo E1.
+It is compatible with current L1 signal but broadcast at a higher power level and includes advanced design for enhanced performance.
+It consists of two main components
+    - The P Code is the precision signal and is coded by the precision code.
+Moreover the Y-Code is used in place of the P-code whenever the Anti-Spoofing (A/S) mode of operation is activated as described in the ICDs 203, 224 and 225.
+The PRN P-code for SV number i is a ranging code, Pi(t), 7 days long at a chipping rate of 10.23 Mbps.
 # gen03

 - pull in minimal code for implot